UI for Blazor

 The Telerik UI for Blazor TreeList control works with templates to let you override the visuals of all of its components – from the looks of cells, columns and rows, to column headers, and even specifying custom editors for edit mode or custom UI for filtering!

 By default, the data in the TreeList is not selectable but you can change it to allow either single-row or multi-row selection.
 Selection works as you expect it - use Ctrl or Shift to extend or reduce the selection.
 Selected rows are accessible programmatically through a property so that you can execute commands only on them.
 With multiple selection, you can also have the Treelist select children of selected rows automatically.
+Select rows by clicking them or add a checkbox for selection to preserve the click interaction for cell editing.

 The third pillar of user interactions for large amounts of data is sorting.
 Similarly to filtering, the UI interactions for sorting are built in the component – clicking on a column’s header will sort all entries depending on the values in it.
 Sorting can be optionally disabled on columns for which it doesn’t make sense.